vercel/next.js/docs/api-reference/data-fetching/getInitialProps.md

 ## TypeScript

-If you're using TypeScript, you can use the `NextPage` type for functional components:
+If you're using TypeScript, you can use the `NextPage` type for function components:

 ```jsx
 import { NextPage } from 'next'